smartcontractsyn/iSyn/README.md

 ## How to run
 First, users should generate the smartIR.
-To generate smartIR, users should execute pipline_for_contract with two input parameters: legal contract location and output location.
+To generate smartIR, users should execute pipline_for_contract with two input parameters: legal agreement location and output location.
 After this execution, the res folder contains the four types programmable clauses and smartIR.

     python3 pipline_for_contract.py contract_path output_path

-After the smartIR for a legal contract is generated, it is ready to synthesize the corresponding target smart contract.
+After the smartIR for a legal agreement is generated, it is ready to synthesize the corresponding target smart contract.
 The code for synthesis process are placed under folder `src/synthesis`.
 Please install dependencies first:

 ```bash
 cd src/synthesis